 The mind and body work together, they cannot be separated.
-The way your mind controls thoughts and attitudes affects the way your body controls pain.
+The way your mind controls thoughts and attitudes affects the way your body experiences pain.

 Stress has both physical and emotional effects on our bodies.
 It can raise our blood pressure, increase our breathing rate and heart rate, and cause muscle tension.
 These things are hard on the body.
 They can lead to fatigue, sleeping problems, and changes in appetite.

 If you feel tired but have a hard time falling asleep, you may have stress-related fatigue.
 Or you may notice that you can fall asleep, but you have a hard time staying asleep.
-These are all reasons to talk with your doctor about the physical effects stress is having on your body.
+These are all reasons to talk with your health care provider about the physical effects stress is having on your body.

 Stress can also lead to anxiety, depression, a dependence on others, or an unhealthy dependence on medicines.